-‘A Dog’s Purpose’ Premiere Cancelled Amid Dog Abuse Scandal
+‘A Dog’s Purpose’ Premiere Canceled Amid Dog Abuse Scandal

-A Dog’s Purpose premiere has been canceled after claims of animal abuse on set, according to the BBC.
+The A Dog’s Purpose premiere has been canceled after claims of animal abuse on set, according to the BBC.
 Universal Pictures canceled the U.S. premiere of the family film after animal rights activists boycotted the film following a leaked video showing a handler abusing a dog on set.

 This is absolutely disgusting RT @Callux: SHOCKING.
 This is allegedly from the set of a film called A DOG’S PURPOSE pic.twitter.com/BXMhkO93fu